james-s-w-clark/james-s-w-clark.github.io/content/garden/intellij-project-tabs/index.md

 {{< figure src="macos_general_settings.jpg" width="100%" >}}

+# Closing notes

+- Thanks to a few Stack Overflow posts/answers/comments [1](https://stackoverflow.com/a/65451682/4261132), [2](https://stackoverflow.com/a/69350085/4261132), [3](https://stackoverflow.com/a/71495096/4261132).
+They helped clarify how the confusing setup should be done.
-- (Don't question why my default browser is Microsoft Edge)
+- Don't question why my default browser is Microsoft Edge